Skip to main content

 Weight Gain

 Calories are calories regardless of time.
-A mango eaten at 9 PM has the same 120 calories as one eaten at 9 AM.
+According to USDA FoodData Central, a mango eaten at 9 PM has the same 120 calories as one eaten at 9 AM.
 Weight gain comes from total daily calorie surplus, not timing.
 However, eating large quantities of anything before bed is not ideal for digestion.

 Digestion